 Customizable Sound Profiles

-Future headphones may offer more customizable sound profiles, allowing users to tweak the sound to their liking through companion apps.
-This trend is already evident in some premium models, and it’s likely to become more widespread.
+The next generation of headphones will likely be equipped with even more customizable sound profiles, allowing users to make adjustments via companion apps that suit their taste.
+This is already becoming evident in some premium models and is likely to become more prevalent.

 Enhanced Comfort and Durability